-If you play harp and make some money doing it, hopefully the following list will help jog your memory as you tackle your taxes!
+If you play harp and make some money doing it, the following list might help jog your memory as you tackle your taxes and take deductions!

 Obligatory note: I am not an accountant.
 I am a harpist who does her own taxes.
 I’ve gathered the following info by reading many government publications and the instructions for various Federal forms and schedules.
 Some of items listed can only be deducted in part, or have specific restrictions.
 Make sure you read the instructions.
 Please let me know if you have additions to this list.